 The Framework structure has changed since the 1999 version by including Media Arts as a new arts education discipline.
 Media Arts education encompasses interconnectivity across all disciplines and domains, artistic and academic elements, aesthetics and forms for the purpose of learning and creating.
 Media artworks are intrinsically interdisciplinary, integrative, and expressive, inclusive of imaging, sound, moving images, virtual and interactive components.
-Media artworks may be realized through, but not limited to the following domains: digital art, photography, graphics, music, video, animation, motion graphics, web design, interactive apps and game design, 3D products, architecture and environments, audio production, works.
-It is important that arts programs make these connections explicit for students, and regularly reinforce the relationship between knowledge and practice.
+Media artworks may be realized through, but not limited to the following domains: digital art, photography, graphics, music, video, animation, motion graphics, web design, interactive apps and game design, 3D products, architecture and environments, audio production, Television, internet broadcasting, virtual and augmented reality, and virtual worlds.